 - Lighter to burn the ends of your tie-in waist beads.

 It’s no wonder African waist beads have become so popular since their inception.
 These elegant fashion pieces that can be worn in or out of your clothes have secured global recognition.
-You can choose to buy ready-made waist beads or make them from scratch yourself.
+You can buy ready-made waist beads or make them from scratch yourself.

 The straightforward way to know whether a string will work for you is to try it out.
-I recommend that you keep trying until you get the desired string material for your waist bead.
+I recommend you keep trying until you get the desired string material for your waist bead.
 But don’t fret; waist beads are worth the wait!